Key Takeaways

 • Gutters: Install metal gutter guards and clean gutters monthly during fire season.
 Accumulated leaves and pine needles in gutters are a perfect ember receptacle.

-• The first 5 feet of fencing: If your wood fence connects directly to your house, replace those first 5 feet with metal fencing or a metal gate.
-I’ve seen fires follow a fence line straight to a home’s siding like a fuse.
+• The first 5 feet of fencing: If your wood fence connects directly to your house, replace those first five feet with metal fencing or a metal gate.
+I’ve seen fires follow a fence line straight to a home’s siding like a lit fuse.

 Medium Priority (Moderate Cost):